paltze/scenery/README.md

 #### Manual Loading

-If you, however, consider yourself a tad bit more hardworking than rest of the people, you can manually load you scenes.
+Scenery can also manually load you scenes.
 The function returned by `scenery.lua` can accept multiple tables, each for one scene.
 You can have the following properties in the table:

 Property | Description